nickolasrm-UFRRJ/BRTAutomaton.jl/README.md

 > Note: You can zoom in and out the map to have a larger view of the simulation

 ## Optimizing the number of passengers with reinforcement learning
-Since some stations have less or more embarking and disembarking rates than others (check the station section if you skipped it), and the each bus has to know where to stop, configuring different itineraries can lead to different embarking and disembarking averages when simulating a scenario.
+Since some stations have less or more embarking and disembarking rates than others (check the station section if you skipped it), and each bus has to know where to stop, configuring different itineraries can lead to different embarking and disembarking averages when simulating a scenario.
 Because of that, we can use reinforcement learning to learn the best set of stations for each bus to maximize the passengers flow.

 ### How do I start?
 #### **Simpler example**